rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 already exist in the same Namespace as the `RabbitmqCluster` object.
 It is expected that the Secret contains `tls.key` and `tls.crt` for the private key and public certificate respectively.

+By default, enabling TLS does not disable non-TLS listeners and therefore plain-text connections are still possible.
+If you want to disable non-TLS listeners and only accept TLS connections, set `spec.tls.disableNonTLSListeners: true`.

 Optionally, configure RabbitMQ to connect using mutual [TLS authentication](/ssl.html) (mTLS) by providing a CA certificate to [verify peer certificates against](/ssl.html#peer-verification).
 This certificate must be stored in a Secret of name `spec.tls.caSecretName`, in the same Namespace as the `RabbitmqCluster` object.
 Note that this can be the same Secret as `spec.tls.secretName`.
 This Secret **must** have a key `ca.crt` containing the CA certificate.

 **Default Value:** N/A